πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Challenge 3: Pass host via command line

-Allow ./http_client example.com 80, taking host and port from argv.
+Accept host and port from argv, so you can run ./http_client example.com 80.
 See the argc/argv lesson.

 Challenge 4: Save the response to a file

-Add a feature to save the HTTP response to a file.
+Add an option to save the HTTP response to a file.
 See the file I/O lesson.

 Next: Build an SMTP email client β†’